SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 real to the players.
 Their words and actions must seem appropriate in the context of their histories, personalities, and ambitions.
-If a stoic military oﬃcer suddenly took off his helmet and started joking around, the players would probably just stare at you for a minute as the game comes crashing to a halt.
+If a stoic military officer suddenly took off his helmet and started joking around, the players would probably just stare at you for a minute as the game comes crashing to a halt.